 Much Ado About Nothing: Regularly performed across the world, this 400-year-old Shakespeare comedy follows a group of soldiers who have returned home from the war.
 As war gives way to wagers at masked balls, will their destinies change towards finding in love, or will their combative minds remain?

 Love’s Labour’s Lost: Young loves are tested in Love’s Labours Lost, written at the end of the 16th century.
 When the King pledges to avoid being seduced by women, he’s immediately faced with temptation by the Princess of France and her ladies in waiting.

 A Midsummer Night’s Dream: An enchanted forest with fairies, lovers and amateur actors comes to life in A Midsummer Night’s Dream.
 With a fairy king and queen at war, mischief is set to rule the roost to make sure that the course of true love doesn’t run smooth.

-The Merchant of Venice: Written by Shakespeare between 1596 and 1598, the story tells of Antonio, the Merchant of Venice whose business ventures are tied to decisions made by Jewish moneylender Shylock and Antonio’s friend Bassanio.
-A comedy based on money and prejudice, will the financial bonds break or stay together?
+The Merchant of Venice: Written between 1596 and 1598, the story tells of Antonio, the Merchant of Venice whose business ventures are tied to decisions made by Jewish moneylender Shylock and Antonio’s friend Bassanio.
+A Shakespeare comedy based on money and prejudice, will the financial bonds break or stay together?

 As You Like It: When Rosalind is banished from society with her friend Celia, her journey to exile isn’t all bad, meeting Orlando into the forest.
 A romantic comedy complete with a cross-dressing heroine, love is at the centre of As You Like It.